University Library Special Collections and Theses

 Weiss & Hutton Collections:

 The private libraries of two Renaissance scholars, Roberto Weiss and Edward Hutton, were acquired in 1969 and now form an important part of the Central Campus Library’s holdings in Italian history, literature and art.
 Edward Hutton, a well known amateur scholar in Italian fine art, history and arts during the inter-war period, had a particular interest in the history of the Franciscans.
 Professor Weiss was Head of the Department of Italian Studies at the University of London and collected in the area of humanism in Italy.
 The oldest part of the collection comprises over 500 16th, 17th and 18th imprints, including early Venetian editions of Boccaccio.
-The Boccaccio items have been digitized and can be accessed at Warwick Digital Collections.
+The Boccaccio items have been digitized and can be accessed at Warwick Digital CollectionsLink opens in a new window.

 The Political Pamphlet Collection (PPC) - political pamphlets from the late 19th century onwards